 Although most sources list an "order" of grief stages, they may be experienced in a different order by different people.
 Also, some people experience the same stage more than once, depending on individual circumstances.
 If you think you may be experiencing these stages, you can find help by searching for "grief counseling near me" online.

-Below is a list of the 7 Stages of Grief and an overview of what happens during each stage.
+Below is a list of the seven stages of grief and an overview of what may be experienced during each.

-If you know someone experiencing this phase of grief, being a present source of comfort and support will be helpful.
-During this time, those who feel unable to handle the guilt and pain often turn to alcohol or other substances to avoid feeling the pain.
+If you know someone experiencing this phase of grief, being a present source of comfort and support while grieving can be helpful.

 When unexpected illnesses or accidents occur that do not immediately end in loss of life, many people try to "bargain" as a way of getting through the event.
-For instance, if a loved one has been diagnosed with a terminal illness, a family may pray and tell God that they will give something in exchange for healing the hurt or deceased individual.
+For instance, if a loved one has been diagnosed with a terminal illness, a family may pray and say that they will give something in exchange for healing the hurt or deceased individual.

 Ways To Cope With Grief

 Experiencing grief can feel like a rollercoaster of emotions, at times.
 Feeling overwhelming despair or loss can make it difficult to deal with day-to-day life.
-However, there is hope for healing and a way to regaina sense of normalcy.
+However, there is hope for healing and regaining a sense of normalcy.

 Sources Of Help

-Many people find comfort and help process grief by talking to friends, joining grief support groups, and working with a local mental health provider.
+Many people find comfort and help with processing grief by talking to friends, joining grief support groups, and working with a local mental health provider.
 You may also participate in online grief support.
-In addition to these sources, a growing trend among those needing help and support is using online counseling options, such as ReGain.
+In addition to these sources, a growing trend among those needing help and support is using online counseling options, such as Regain.

 "Michelle has been a wonderful listening ear as I have worked through the grief of losing my mother and issues in my relationship.
 She is very calm and understanding, letting me talk through my thoughts and not condemning them at all.
 I had appreciated her responding to me promptly, especially when I wasn't expecting a response."